Eschatologue/CM_wiki/docs/character-creation/origin/background/index.md

 - **Illegal Opportunities:** Villainous characters may have the chance to participate in heists, smuggling operations, or other illicit activities, potentially reaping lucrative rewards or gaining infamy.
 - **Safe Havens:** Outcasts and pirates may have secret hideouts, safe houses, or hidden bases where characters can lay low, conduct business, or plan their next move away from prying eyes.
 - **Reputation:** Affiliates of Villainy gain a reputation for ruthlessness and cunning, earning respect or fear from those who know of their exploits in the criminal underworld

-## Backstory

-Not to be confused with Backgrounds, a Backstory is the actual story that your character experienced before the present.
-Who are they?
-Where were they born?
-What inspires them to take up the adventuring way of life?
-What is the background reason for your character being in a certain class?
-The backstory can be as simple or as elaborate as you like, but please keep it grounded under the [Three Core Principles](index.md#understanding-the-core-principles).

-This [article](http://dnd5e.wikidot.com/this-is-your-life) provides a good example of how to construct your backstory.